-I am reminded how the white horse in Twin Peaks leaps off the screen and into the new poem, and then back down into Sarah’s dream, into the Palmer house, into Jumping Man, and into the woodsman walking into the dark desert of New Mexico.
-Is he, the homeless, black, smoking Abraham Lincoln, also the white horse?
-Or is he the creature’s dream who lives inside of Sarah?
+Visionary in that, they were often depictions of dreams.
+I am reminded how the white horse in Twin Peaks leaps off the screen and into the new poem, and then back down into Sarah’s dream, into the Palmer house, into Jumping Man, the little boy magician hopping around, and into the woodsman walking into the dark desert of New Mexico.
+Is he, the homeless, black face, smoking Abraham Lincoln also the white horse?
+Or is he the creature’s dream, the frug who lives inside of Sarah?
 The horse’s sound, like the scream, is a color Lynch likes to use to paint his picture of America.

 Tangentially, the native American art collective Postcommodity uses the image of a dead horse and some dogs standing over it at the end of their 2017 multimedia installation about the US-Mexico border, “Coyotaje.”
 The photograph is called Es más alcanzable de lo que se imaginaban (It’s More Achievable Than Imagined), and the exhibition notes inform us that dogs were present in the Americas and integrated into indigenous societies for many thousands of years before the introduction of horses by the Spanish.
 David Markus: “Insofar as the horse serves as a symbol of colonialism, the image may be read as one of perseverance and decolonization.”

-Ledger drawings were story-telling devices, and some were kept secret and safe, like a diary.
+Ledger drawings were mnemonic, story-telling devices, and some were kept secret and safe, like a diary.
 They have a subversive history of also being associated with scripture and public records kept at a church or courthouse.
-Native prisoners of war overwrote the ‘official’ records with their own visionary dream drawings.
+Native prisoners of war, specifically at Fort Marion, overwrote the ‘official’ records with their own visionary dream drawings, thus ensuring their survival.

 Dougie’s puberty drawings